wlsf82/protractor-and-webrtc/README.md

 With Protractor, tests are executed against web applications running in real browsers, interacting with it as users would.

-WebRTC stands from Web Real Time Communication, and it is very important to test such applications in an end-to-end way.
+WebRTC stands from Web Real Time Communication.
+It is an open source project to enable realtime communication of audio, video and data in native and web apps, and it is very important to test such applications in an end-to-end way.

 Creating end-to-end tests for real time communication apps is not exactly the same as it is for other kind of apps, where all the tests can run in a single instance of browser.